killthekitten/ezlabels/README.md

 # Ezlabels

+Ezlabels is an Open Source tool that solves the task of labeling a custom dataset quickly, efficiently and privately.
+It is designed for installation on your local machine or your own servers and to be accessed by multiple users simultaneously within one or more markup projects.

+The basic flow that is implemented right now is built around the task of tagging an image dataset (you can define desired classes) and accepting or rejecting images (binary classification).
+We plan on making this process easily extendable in Rails fashion, with custom engines and gems.

+## What's implemented and what's planned

+- [x] Multiple users
+- [x] Multiple projects
+- [x] Multiple users can work on the same project (each one works on their own part)
+- [x] Deploy process
+- [x] Image tagging
+- [x] Image binary classification
+- [x] Hotkeys
+- [x] Simple charts
+- [ ] Export/import as CSV (currently you can only manipulate data via `psql` or `rails console`) (#9 and #8)
+- [ ] Engines for text and video labeling, object detection and background segmentation
+- [ ] REST API for bots and pluggable services (#20)
+- [ ] Data comments (#19)
+- [ ] Data flows (i.e. take a subset of an existing dataset and create an independent project with it) (#18)
+- [ ] S3/AWS integration (#10)
+- [ ] Role model and project visibility

 ## Prerequisites

 You should have Ruby and PostgreSQL installed locally.
 The easiest way to do this depends on your OS and your taste.